831 Educational Assistance: Student Fee Discounts for Spouses and Dependent Children of MTSU Employees

 3. Correspondence or non-credit courses are not eligible, except at the Tennessee Colleges of Applied Technology.

 4. If the spouse or dependent child is receiving Title IV Financial Aid, the employee must notify the Financial Aid office.
-The amount remaining after financial aid, and the discount rendered under this program, may be paid in accordance with the provisions of the Installment Payment Plan, Policy 644 Installment Fee Payment Program.
+The amount remaining after financial aid, and the discount rendered under this program, may be paid in accordance with the provisions of the Installment Payment Plan, Policy 644 Installment Payment Plan.

 5. Auditing a course is allowed if the course is a credit course.